 Is it about the human condition and our shared life together?
 Then, yes, the art you are looking at is political.

 Whole swaths of my work are about how women are treated in our society.
 That’s political as hell.
 If art is the mirror we hold up to the world to see what reflects back at us, then it’s almost always going to form some sort of image of how we are (or are not) in community with each other.
-If you’re worried that you won’t like what you see reflected back at you, maybe it will inspire you to make changes in yourself and in your community.
+Then if you’re worried that you won’t like what you see reflected back at you, maybe it will inspire you to make changes in yourself and in your community.

 If something I’ve made makes you think about things in a new way and you start adjusting your behavior in light of that, then I’ve done my job.
 You don’t have to like it or think it’s pretty or even want it hanging in your house for that to happen.
 You just have to see something new and start to think about how you can make a change.